AmanKala/Exploreo/README.md

 ### Technical Description For Developers :
 - **Exploreo** is a `MERN Stack based Web Application`, which comes along with all the `CRUD operations`.
 - It contains a frontend of `React.js`, a backend of `Node.js` along with the `Express.js` framework, `MongoDB` is used for the database operations and `Mongoose` is used for `Object Data Modeling (ODM)` in it.
-- It consists of an `Authentication System` for for registration and login functionalities.
+- It consists of an `Authentication System` for registration and login functionalities.
 - Errors are shown under the respective fields if the user violetes the rules during registration and login.
 - After a successful login/register the user is redirected to the `Home page`.
 - Only after a succesfull login/registration the user will be able to `Create`, `Edit` or `Delete` the place the user has created.
 - **The Backend:**
   - It contains three `Models` i.e. for  `Users`, `Places`, and the `http-errors`, which represent their repective schema.
-  - A couple of `Middlewares` are provided in namely `check-auth` and `file-upload` to ensure a desired data format.
+  - A couple of `Middlewares` are provided, namely `check-auth` and `file-upload` to ensure a desired data format.
   - There are two files for `Routes`, one is for the users and the other is for the places.
   - In order to reduce the load on our database we are storing the images locally in the `Uploades` folder.
   - `REST APIs` are used to connect the frontend and the backend.